 Line the Walls

 Next, take a look at the walls.
 Are they in need of a paint job?
 Are they covered haphazardly with hooks and pegboard and rickety shelves that have outlived their usefulness?
 Strip off all that dusty old material and replace it with sleek shelves, cabinets, and lockers now available for super-functional garage decor.
 Add a worktable and lighting if that’s something that would be useful, or double up on cabinets to maximize storage space.
 If you’re going to stash unwanted items in the garage, they might as well be truly out of sight.

 Rethink the Purpose

 Is sheltering cars and storing junk the best use of your garage?
-Maybe it’s time to strategize that space.
+Maybe it’s time to strategize that space with a racking system.
 Could it be a game room, a kids’ playroom, a big-screen viewing room, a laundry room, a man cave, an attached she shed?
 Don’t let a potential extra room go to waste.
 Though you may need to do some extensive renovations to insulate the space and improve access to it, for families whose homes are busting at the seams, it may be worth it.

 Your garage may never be as classy as your living room or as cozy as your bedroom, but it can at the very least be a pleasant place to enter and exit, and maybe a lot more.
 Make your first step clearing out all that clutter and trash so you can see what you really have to work with.